 But should we garden this way?
 Does the timing always line up?

 If we just went by the bloom times of other plants to determine sowing times, a rogue warm spell in spring—where temperatures are much higher than seasonal norms and some plants get ahead of themselves—would have us sowing much earlier than we should.

 Those warm spells don’t last.
 We kid ourselves that we have jumped the weather queue and outsmarted the yo-yo fluctuations of spring, but when have we ever, really?
 And you never know until weeks later if last frost really was last frost.

 Just as we get those seeds started, seasonal norms return and r.i.p. seedlings.
 And those early blooms may be toast as well.
-Just ask a fruit farmer who has lost his crop to early blooms followed by frost.
+Just ask a fruit farmer who has lost his early-blooming crop to a spring frost.

 2Different Cultivars Have Different Timing

 Bloom times can vary depending on the species and cultivar as well as growing conditions and weather.

 If we based our pea sowing time on daffodils in bloom—even if they are blooming at the appropriate time for that cultivar—do we sow according to the early-spring, mid-spring, or late-spring bloomers?
 Which daffodil has the right timing?